abbreviatedman/react-monorepo/03-intermediate-react/3b-use-effect/lesson/directions.md

 ##### Create Posts

-Create a new component in a file called `Posts.js` in the `src` folder.
+Create a new component in a file called `Posts.jsx` in the `src` folder.

 ```jsx
 function Posts() {